 Smokers and non-smokers are both at risk of developing this disease.
 Whether you are a smoker or have never smoked in your life, it’s important to educate yourself on the common and uncommon signs and symptoms of lung cancer.
 Visit the Lung Cancer Signs & Symptoms section of our website for a complete list.

 The earlier lung cancer is detected and diagnosed, the sooner cancer treatment can begin.
-Know the symptoms to watch for, be sure to talk with your doctor about schedule your lung cancer screening if you're at risk, and, even more importantly, know your body and trust your instincts!
+Know the symptoms to watch for, be sure to talk with your doctor about scheduling your lung cancer screening if you're at risk, and, even more importantly, know your body and trust your instincts!

 And know, it's never too late to quit smoking or changing your habits in order to reduce your risks of developing lung cancer!